momeemt/english-momee-work/src/_posts/first-post.md

 ## Impression
 Writing this article in English is very hard work, so I cannot make detailed information.
-I am not good at English, but I want to do my best posting article everyday.
+I am not good at English, but I want to do my best posting article every day.

 ## New Words
 | English | Japanese |